suretrust/coin-machine-api/README.md

 ### API User

 - You can create a new API user by using your email.
-The access token is automatically generated and displayed.
+The api_key is automatically generated and displayed.

 ```
 POST http://coins-machine-api.herokuapp.com/api/v1/api_users?api_user[email]=YOUR_EMAIL
 ```

-- The access token must be added as a parameter before you can make any request from this API.
+- The api_key must be added as a parameter before you can make any request from this API.
 If you already have an account, to get your API_KEY:

 ```
 GET http://coins-machine-api.herokuapp.com/api/v1/api_users?api_user[email]=YOUR_EMAIL